Modern History Playlist

 Fun Facts

-Vellore Mutiny (1806) saw sepoys hoist the flag of Tipu Sultan’s family inside the fort.
+Vellore Mutiny (1806) saw sepoys raise the flag of Tipu Sultan’s family inside the fort, showing they desired a return to native rule.

-Santhals in 1855 created their own parallel government before suppression.
+Santhals established their own parallel government during the 1855 revolt before being suppressed.

-Rani Chennamma of Kittur is remembered as one of the earliest women freedom fighters against the British.
+Rani Chennamma of Kittur is a symbol of early women resistance against the British in South India.

 Mains Key Points